Error codes

 When running remotive-topology

-using docker, make sure that all files exist in a subfolder of your current working directory.
+using docker, make sure that all files exist in a sub-folder of your current working directory.

 E030: SOME/IP service instance not found